awsong/awsong.github.io/_posts/2015-10-29-Mount-Loopback-File-with-Partition.md

 losetup /dev/loop0 jessie-rpi2-20150705.img
 partprobe /dev/loop0
 ```
 And that's it.
-Your new parttion to mount will be /dev/loop0px where is the partion number within the disk image.
+Your new parttion to mount will be /dev/loop0px where x is the partion number within the disk image.